abrarahmed236/investigations-into-attention-distractibility-trait/All Words/Readme.md.txt

-# Collection of Sound Files to be used as secondary distractors in the experiment
+# Collection of Sound Files originally meant to be used as secondary distractors in the experiment